meganthehorse/CS7810/Deliverables/key-notions.md

 ## Potential Key-Notions (needs discussed)

 ###  Asteroid
 An Asteroid is represented by NASA as an object that orbits the sun of the Sol Solar System measuring 33 feet (10 meters) to 329 miles (530 kilometers).
-The Asteroid as a key-notion can be derived as an OWL AgentRole when viewed alongside other celestial bodies found in space.
-For the SOL of Life, the Asteroid represents an entity that provides a profit for exomining operations.
+The Asteroid as a key-notion can be derived as an OWL AgentRole when used alongside other celestial bodies found in space.
+For the SOL of Life, the only celestial body to be concerned with is Asteroid; therefore, the derived understanding begins with an OWL Thing consisting of multiple properties; such as, measurable components of mass and size.
+Researchers have also predicted properties that benefit exomining operations such as the average profit gained after a mining excavation with consideration of the available valuable materials.

 - Asteroid
   - The asteroid is the focus of the knowledge graph, combining all other key notions.